frederic-perez/AmE-dictionary/data/idioms.md

 __at the outset__ At the beginning. _This quest seemed Quixotic at the outset._ _Honestly, I never expected this play to be so successful at the outset._
 __at the ready__ :four: Available for immediate use.
 Available for use at any time. _Soldiers with machine guns at the ready._ _Students with notebooks at the ready._
 __at the top of (one’s) lungs__ As loudly as one can.
-__at the top of the hour__ At the start of the hour (such as 12:00, 3:00, etc.). _And we’ll cover that news story at the top of the hour._
+__at the top of the hour__ :two: At the start of the hour (such as 12:00, 3:00, etc.). _And we’ll cover that news story at the top of the hour._
 __at times__ :two: On occasion; sometimes. _There was an incredible amount of stress at times._
 __at top speed__ As fast as something or someone can go. _Once Tom caught the ball, he took off at top speed toward the end zone._
 __at work__ __1__ At one’s place of work. _I’m sorry to call you at work, but this is important._ _She’s at work now.
 She’ll be home at supper time._ __2__ Working [at something]; busy [with something]. _Tom is presently at work on his project.
 He’ll be finished in a half hour._